Okta Inc (OKTA) Stock: What the Analysts are Saying - News Heater

 Reports are indicating that there were more than several insider trading activities at OKTA starting from Schwartz Larissa, who sale 2,334 shares at the price of $70.00 back on Nov 06.
 After this action, Schwartz Larissa now owns 21,477 shares of Okta Inc, valued at $163,380 using the latest closing price.

-Schwartz Larissa, the of Okta Inc, sale 3,578 shares at $85.03 during a trade that took place back on Oct 13, which means that Schwartz Larissa is holding 23,811 shares at $304,237 based on the most recent closing price.
+Schwartz Larissa sale 3,578 shares at $85.03 during a trade that took place back on Oct 13, which means that Schwartz Larissa is holding 23,811 shares at $304,237 based on the most recent closing price.

 Stock Fundamentals for OKTA